 - Vehicle repair or replacement

 On your own, accumulating proof of the accident’s costs and valuing intangible portions of your claim can be difficult.
-A car accident attorney in Greenville familiar with these cases may be able to collect evidence of your damages and their value when we represent you in Anderson.
+A car accident attorney in Anderson, South Carolina familiar with these cases may be able to collect evidence of your damages and their value when we represent you.
 We can make sure the full value of your accident is understood before we begin negotiating with the responsible party’s insurance company.

 Do Not Wait Too Long to Take Legal Action

 If you were hurt in a car accident caused by someone else’s negligence, you could be entitled to a monetary award to cover the costs of the accident.
 Your potential right to financial recovery has a time limit, though.
 You are generally limited to three years when filing a personal injury lawsuit in South Carolina, according to the S.C.
 Ann §15-3-530.

 Running out of time to file your lawsuit could mean that you do not receive compensation for your damages.
-A Hammack Law Firm team member can discuss what specific deadlines apply to your case in a free consultation.
+A Hammack Law Firm car accident attorney in Anderson can discuss what specific deadlines apply to your case in a free consultation.

 What If the Person Who Hit You Didn’t Have Insurance Coverage?

 According to the South Carolina Department of Insurance (DOI), a minimum amount of liability coverage and Uninsured Motorist (UM) coverage is mandatory for all drivers in South Carolina.
 If the driver who caused your accident was breaking the law by not carrying car insurance, you may be able to recover compensation by filing a claim with your own UM policy.